Cyrois/bl3tree/README.md

 android/app/build/outputs/bundle/release/app.aab

 TODO:
-- Load build needs to recalculate the stats
 - Fix modal flicker
+- Fix the other modal inside click
 - Do not allow other actions if not logged in
 - Integrate Admobs
 - Figure out how to make a paid version - no ads on paid version